Contact us

 giatroi Treatment

-Fislula or graft for haemodialysis
+Fislula or graft in renal failure

 Please note the information provided is intended to support patients and is not a substitute for medical advice and treatment.
-We strongly recommend consultation with your doctor or health care professional, before using any information obtained from articles of this website.
+We recommend consultation with your doctor or health care professional.

 What do I need this operation for?